Brain, spinal cord, spinal nerves, and plexuses of limbs.

 At the root of the limbs the anterior rami join one another to form complicated nerve plexuses.
 At the root of the arms are the cervical plexus and brachial plexus, and at the root of the legs, the lumbar plexus and sacral plexus.

-Central and peripheral systems
+central and peripheral systems

 It is important to realize that the classic division of the nervous system into central and peripheral parts is purely artificial and one of descriptive convenience, since the processes of the neurons pass freely between the two.
-For example, a motor neuron located in the anterior gray horn of the first thoracic segment of the spinal cord gives rise to an axon that passes through the anterior root of the first thoracic nerve, through the brachial plexus, travels down the arm and forearm in the ulnar nerve, and finally reaches the motor end plates on several muscle fibers of a small muscle of the hand – a total distance of about 90 centimeters (3 feet).
+For example, a motor neuron located in the anterior gray horn of the first thoracic segment of the spinal cord gives rise to an axon that passes through the anterior root of the first thoracic nerve, through the brachial plexus, travels down the arm and forearm in the ulnar nerve, and finally reaches the motor end plates on several muscle fibers of a small muscle of the hand – a total distance of about 90 cm (3 ft).

 To take another example: Consider the sensation of touch felt on the lateral side of the little toe.
 This area of skin is supplied by the first sacral segment of the spinal cord (S1).
 The fine terminal branches of the sensory axon, called dendrites, leave the sensory organs of the skin and unite to form the axon of the sensory nerve and then in the tibial and sciatic nerves to the lumbosacral plexus.
 It then passes through the posterior root of the first sacral nerve to reach the cell body in the posterior root ganglion of the first sacral nerve.
-The central axon now enters the posterior white column of the spinal cord and passes up to the nucleus gracilis in the medulla oblongata – a total distance of about 1.5 m (5 feet).
+The central axon now enters the posterior white column of the spinal cord and passes up to the nucleus gracilis in the medulla oblongata – a total distance of about 1.5 m (5 ft).
 Thus, a single neuron extends from the little toe to the inside of the skull.
 Both these examples illustrate the extreme length of a single neuron.